 Overall dimensions: 635mm length, 155mm width, and 62mm depth

 Fretboard Width: 38mm at the 1st fret and 41mm at the 8th fret

 Weight: Approximately .43 kg or .95 pounds.

 It is very important that the instrument is stored in a humidity controlled environment, especially where the relative humidity is less than 50%.
-A Case Humidifier (Item Code OH-6) is a great way to protect your investment.
+A case humidifier is a great way to protect your investment.
 It may be necessary to re-oil the fretboard every few months with Lemon Oil (Item Code PW-LMN).
 A Pick Guard (Item Codes SS-1P-C and SS-2P-C) is not included, but, can be added for protection.